communityinclusion/catada.info/pages/state.md

 <p>
 <ul>
-<li>- Reduced-interest Financial Loan Program: This program, in partnership with Berkshire Bank, provides loans at low interest rates with no limit on the loan amount to purchase AT devices and services.</li>
+<li>Reduced-interest Financial Loan Program: This program, in partnership with Berkshire Bank, provides loans at low interest rates with no limit on the loan amount to purchase AT devices and services.</li>
-<li>- Mini Loan Program: This program offers zero-interest loans from $100 to $4,000.
+<li>Mini Loan Program: This program offers zero-interest loans from $100 to $4,000.
 It has a fast application process and is designed for individuals with low or no credit history.</li>
 </ul>
 </p>